feltcute/ModdingDocsMGD/Doc/Reference/StatusEffectRef.rst

 * ``"Willpower"``
 * ``"Luck"``

-For modifiers based on a percent of the target's max stat.
+For modifiers based on a percent of the target's max stats.
 As an example, a value of 100 given to a key is equal to 100% of their max stat.

 * ``"%Power"``
 * ``"%Technique"``